oqtane/oqtane.framework/README.md

 # Roadmap
 This project is a work in progress and the schedule for implementing enhancements is dependent upon the availability of community members who are willing/able to assist.

+Note: We are planning to release V1 at the same time that Blazor WebAssembly ships in May 2020

 V1 (MVP)
 - [x] Multi-Tenant ( Shared Database & Isolated Database )
 - [x] Modular Architecture / Headless API